 Even after the winter holidays have passed, many cities offer family-friendly festivals with ice-skating rinks, carnival rides, workshops, fireworks, food and more.
-Plan to attend one of these exciting winter festival activities in late 2017 and early 2018.
+Pack your heavy winter coats and head one of these exciting winter festivals in 2020.

 Recommended Hotel: Fairmont Le Chateau Frontenac